 3. Five Feet Apart by Rachael Lippincott

 Perfect for fans of John Green’s The Fault in Our Stars, Five Feet Apart is about Stella and Will, two cystic fibrosis patients who meet in the hospital and fall in love.
 Stella must stay away at least six feet away from anyone who might possibly pass on an infection that would jeopardize her chances at a lung transplant–and that includes Will.
-Five Feet Apart hits shelves November 20 of this year, and the movie–which stars Cole Sprouse (Riverdale) and Haley Lu Richardson–will make its big screen debut on March 15, 2019!
+Five Feet Apart is available for purchase where ever books are sold, and the movie–which stars Cole Sprouse (Riverdale) and Haley Lu Richardson– is out now!

 4. The Beast is an Animal by Peternelle van Arsdale